 Undergraduate programmes are located at UCA’s residential campuses in Naryn, Kyrgyzstan, and Khorog, Tajikistan.
 The Tekeli campus in Kazakhstan is in the planning stage.

 UCA’s unique approach to learning combines:

-- A broad-based liberal arts and sciences education that builds critical thinking, analytic and technical skills across disciplines;
+A broad-based liberal arts and sciences education that builds critical thinking, and analytical and technical skills across disciplines;

-- A discipline-based education designed by top tier global universities in critical and relevant fields; and
+- An undergraduate curriculum designed in partnership with top tier global universities in growing industry fields;

 Your UCA Academic Pathway